data-mkdozistats/weather-analysis-project/README.md

 - Quartile Deviation
 - Standard Deviation

-Distribution Analysis
+### Distribution Analysis

 - Skewness
 - Kurtosis
 - Distribution Interpretation

-Data Visualization
+### Data Visualization

 - Bar Diagram
 - Histogram
 - Frequency Polygon

-KEY FINDINGS
+## Results

-Temperature
+### Temperature

-- Highest Temperature: 35°C
+- Minimum Temperature: 26°C
-- Lowest Temperature: 26°C
+- Maximum Temperature: 35°C
-- Distribution analyzed using Histogram and Frequency Polygon.
+- Moderate variability observed.

-Humidity
+### Humidity

-- Values ranged from 50% to 78%.
+- Minimum Humidity: 50%
+- Maximum Humidity: 78%
-- Moderate variation observed across the month.
+- Humidity levels varied throughout the month.

-Rainfall
+### Rainfall

-- Most days recorded low or no rainfall.
+- Several days recorded zero rainfall.
-- Positively skewed distribution due to a few high-rainfall days.
+- Distribution showed positive skewness due to a few high-rainfall days.

-Wind Speed
+### Wind Speed

+- Minimum Wind Speed: 5 km/h
-- Wind speed ranged from 5 to 20 km/h.
+- Maximum Wind Speed: 20 km/h
-- Distribution showed moderate variability.

-STATISTICAL INTERPRETATION
+- Moderate spread of observations.

+## Statistical Interpretation

-- Skewness was calculated to determine whether the data distribution is positively skewed, negatively skewed, or approximately symmetric.
+- Skewness was used to identify whether the data was positively skewed, negatively skewed, or approximately symmetric.
-- Kurtosis was calculated to identify whether the distribution is Leptokurtic, Mesokurtic, or Platykurtic.
+- Kurtosis was used to determine whether the distribution was Leptokurtic, Mesokurtic, or Platykurtic.

-CONCLUSION
+- These measures provided additional insights into the shape and behavior of the weather variables.

+## Visualizations

+The following graphs were created for each weather variable:

+- Bar Diagram
+- Histogram
+- Frequency Polygon

+## Conclusion

-The weather dataset was successfully analyzed using descriptive statistics and graphical techniques.
+The weather dataset was successfully analyzed using descriptive statistical techniques and graphical methods.
 Measures of central tendency and dispersion provided insights into the typical weather conditions and variability.
 Histograms, Bar Diagrams, and Frequency Polygons helped visualize the distribution of each weather variable, while Skewness and Kurtosis provided information about the shape of the distributions.